-The outbreak of Novel Coronavirus (COVID-19) has become a worldwide pandemic.
-Based on the World Health Organization’s declaration that this is a public health emergency of international concern, the Australian Health Protection Principal Committee (AHPPC) has (at the time of writing) advised that Australia should continue with current travel restrictions and self-quarantine measures in order to reduce the number of cases detected in Australia and delay the onset of community transmission.
-Understandably, this may be creating great concern and unrest for you and amongst your workforce.
+The outbreak of Novel Coronavirus (COVID-19) has resulted in the World Health Organization’s declaration that this is a public health emergency of international concern.
+Australia continues to follow the health advice of expert groups including the Australian Health Protection Principal Committee (AHPPC) regarding travel restrictions and quarantine measures in order to reduce the number of cases in Australia and importantly to curtail community transmission, with talks of a Trans-Tasman travel bubble continuing.
+The ongoing impact of the pandemic may be causing concern and unrest for you and your workforce.
 Below we answer some key questions to clarify employers' legal obligations and support you in protecting your business and people.

 What are employers' obligations in respect of COVID-19?

-At time of writing there are no specific mandatory obligations for employers in respect of COVID-19.
-However, the Health Minister has authorised a broad range of actions to prevent the spread of disease.
+The Australia Federal Government and each State and Territory government has authorised a broad range of actions to prevent the spread of COVID-19.
 Additionally, the Australian Government has activated the Australian Health Sector Emergency Response Plan for Novel Coronavirus (Emergency Response Plan) which sets key activities to minimise risk of further disease transmission in the event of a global pandemic, including 'social distancing' measures such as workplace closures, compulsory quarantine, or declaration of a state of emergency.

-Unless or until such time as the government implements such measures, employers should ensure that they are taking any necessary steps to protect their employees.
+Current restrictions vary across Australia depending on each State or Territory and will continue to do so as the COVID-19 situation changes in each respective location.
+Broadly, employers should ensure that they are taking any necessary steps to protect their employees.
 All employers have health and safety obligations to keep employees informed about health risks that may arise in carrying out their duties and to ensure that working practices do not create undue risks to employees.

 As such, employers should carry out a risk assessment and consider any factors that may make employees particularly susceptible to infection.
-Employers should also consider circulating up-to-date information on good hygiene practices and provide any necessary equipment to facilitate this, such as hand sanitisers.
-For example, we recommend issuing a reminder on action employees can take to help stop viruses like coronavirus spreading.
+Employers should also circulate up-to-date information on good hygiene practices and provide any necessary equipment to facilitate this, such as hand sanitisers and ensuring social distancing can be maintained in the workplace.
+Safe Work Australia also requires workplace cleaning to take place on a daily basis.
+We recommend issuing a reminder on action employees can take to help stop viruses like coronavirus spreading.
 Such advice may include:

-We further recommend notifying employees where they can access more information if they are concerned.
+We further recommend that employers notify employees where they can access more information if they are concerned.
 In Australia, employees can find up-to-date information on COVID-19 on the Federal and State Departments of Health websites.
 The WHO website also contains detailed information about how to reduce the spread of infection.